piyumilaperera/ThermoFlood/README.md

 Named after the famous battle where a small force held back a massive one, this tool is designed to test the resilience of network infrastructure against resource exhaustion attacks.

+Why i am tend to create a tool like this ?.
+Since i done many socket programming tools using mostly C and python, i wanted to do some "Raw socket programming" to take my understanding about socket programming and systems to deeper levels.

 <p align="center">
   <img src="https://github.com/piyumilaperera/ThermoFlood/blob/main/media/images/1.
 Introduction.png"></p>